Bobo doll experiment: Method

 The following experiment stage was performed with the child and experimenter in another room filled with interesting toys such as trucks, dolls, and a spinning top.
 The child was invited to play with them.
 After 2 minutes of playtime, the child was told they were no longer allowed to play with the toys because they were reserved for other children.
 This was done to build frustration.
 They were told they could instead play with the toys in the experimental room (the aggressive and non-aggressive toys).
 The child was allowed to play for 20 minutes in the experimental room while an experimenter evaluated the child's play.

 The first measure recorded was based on physical aggression such as punching, kicking, sitting on the Bobo doll, hitting it with a mallet, and tossing it around the room.
 The second measure recorded was verbal aggression.
 The judges counted each time the children imitated the aggressive adult model and recorded their results.
 The third measure was the number of times the mallet was used to display other forms of aggression than hitting the doll.
-The final measure included modes of aggression shown by the child that was not directly imitating the role model's behavior.
+The final measure included modes of aggression shown by the child that were not directly imitating the role model's behaviour.

 Results

-Bandura found that the children exposed to the aggressive model were more likely to pursue physically aggressive behavior than those who were not exposed to the aggressive model.
+Bandura found that the children exposed to the aggressive model were more likely to pursue physically aggressive behaviour than those who were not exposed to the aggressive model.
 The results concerning gender differences strongly satisfied Bandura's prediction that same-sex models have more influence over children.
 Results also showed that boys exhibited more aggression when exposed to aggressive male models than aggressive female models.
 While the results for the girls show similar findings, they were less drastic.

 Bandura also found that the children exposed to the aggressive model were more likely to act in verbally aggressive ways than those who were not exposed to the aggressive model.
 The number of imitative verbal aggressions exhibited by the boys was much more than by the girls.
 Additionally, the results indicated that the boys and girls who observed the non-aggressive model exhibited much less non-imitative aggression than those in the control group, which did not have a model.
 Lastly, the evidence demonstrates that males tend to be more aggressive than females.
 When all instances of aggression were tallied, males exhibited 270 aggressive instances compared to 128 aggressive instances exhibited by females.

-Experiment of 1963: Live vs. Filmed Models
+Experiment of 1963: live vs. filmed models

 Introduction

-For his 1963 study, Albert Bandura wanted to vary his original 1961 study by seeing if there were any differences in imitated aggressive behavior after witnessing a filmed or cartoon model compared to a live model.
-He also wished to see if children watching aggressive behavior from a filmed or cartoon model would experience a cathartic effect, or in other words, if they would experience a release of aggressive emotions from seeing a model carrying out aggressive behaviors.
+For his 1963 study, Albert Bandura wanted to vary his original 1961 study by seeing if there were any differences in imitated aggressive behaviour after witnessing a filmed or cartoon model compared to a live model.
+He also wished to see if children watching aggressive behaviour from a filmed or cartoon model would experience a cathartic effect, or in other words, if they would experience a release of aggressive emotions from seeing a model carrying out aggressive behaviours.